zowe/sample-spring-boot-api-service/docs/deployment-instructions.md

 ### Example

-When the server is started on z/OS, you can test the sample `api/v1/greeting` API through your web browser.
+When the server is started on z/OS, you can test the sample `api/v1/greeting` API through your web browser (as you could if they API were running on your workstation).

 Navigate to the host and port configured in your `config/local/application.yml`:
 ![Landing](images/landing-page.png)